Emile-Filteau/MTLGameJam/README.md

 The game is a action platformer game.
 The main goal is to get to the other side of the forest and kill the demon king.
 Key bindings are simple : left - right arrow keys to move. space bar to jump and E to attack in front of you.

+The game was developped in javascript using [FilhyEngine](https://github.com/Emile-Filteau/FilthyEngine)

 ## Installation Instructions ##

 1. Install an apache server such as wamp or xampp